About this Collection

 Max Reinhardt Library and Archives

-In addition to the Austrian theater director’s manuscript collection, the collection offers a significant number of books [link to catalog query below] from his library primarily relating to drama and art, some dating to the early 16th century.
+In addition to the Austrian theater director’s manuscript collection, the collection offers a significant number of books from his library primarily relating to drama and art, some dating to the early 16th century.

 Vera Beaudin Saeedpour Kurdish Library and Museum Collection